 SETCOLOR 1,0,10 --> Text brightness 10 (same colour as background)

-With the standard OS settings and standard BASIC colours, if you use the order of colours on the PAL/SECAM test card, you get a red (brightness 4) background and a cyan (brightness 10) cursor.
+With the standard OS settings and standard BASIC colours, if you use the order of colours on the PAL/SECAM test card, you get a red (brightness 4) background and a cyan (brightness 10) text and cursor.

-With the same standard OS settings and standard BASIC colours, but this time using the order of colours generated by the PERITEL Atari, you get a blue (brightness 4) background and a yellow (brightness 10) cursor.
+With the same standard OS settings and standard BASIC colours, but this time using the order of colours generated by the PERITEL Atari, you get a blue (brightness 4) background and a yellow (brightness 10) text and cursor.

 Running software (games!) on the two video outputs